MattTucker22689/ArXiv_Scrape_Download/README.md

 # ArXiv_Scrape_Download
-The following script "finds"  and downloads preprints on ArXiv
+The main script "finds"  and downloads preprints on ArXiv based on settings in the companion config file.